Rovinj Old Town with colourful houses on the Adriatic

 Rovinj Summer Festival (July–August)

-A vibrant cultural program featuring music, theater, and open-air performances across town.
+A cultural programme of music, theatre and open-air performances across the Old Town.

 Rovinj Photodays (May)